In this article, you will learn about Firebolt which is a recent Data Warehouse solution with flexible modern technologies, and AWS Redshift.

 Customer Experience Executive, Hevo Data

-With 2 years of experience in troubleshooting complex issues and consistently meeting urgent deliverables, he demonstrates proficiency in Hevo’s internal ETL architecture and possesses additional expertise in API-based sources
+With 2 years of experience, Nishant excels in troubleshooting complex issues and consistently meeting urgent deliverables.
+He is proficient in Hevo’s internal ETL architecture and brings additional expertise in API-based sources, making him a valuable asset in resolving challenges efficiently.